The Airmen's Stories - P/O B Wydrowski

 Wągrowiec, Poland.
 In September 1939 he was serving with the 3rd Air Regiment, Polish Air Force.

-He arrived in England on 22nd June 1940, the circumstances currently undocumented, was commissioned in the RAFVR in July and transferred to the Polish Air Force on 6th August.
+He arrived in England on 22nd June 1940, again the circumstances currently undocumented, was commissioned in the RAFVR in July and transferred to the Polish Air Force on 6th August.

 Above: Wydrowski with P/O M Gorzula, (in flying helmet).

 He was with the Polish Wing at 3 School of Technical Training Blackpool until 5th September when he went to No. 1 School of Army Co-Operation Old Sarum, from the 5th to the 14th for testing and grading.